S4 method for class 'sf'

 Skip to contents

-simplex forecasting
+simplex forecast

 Usage